Projects and Events

 The Legacy Fund supports 'deisIMPACT!, Brandeis University's festival of social justice, which includes a series of events that empowers students, academic departments, clubs, faculty, staff, and organizations to sponsor programming opportunities connected to important social justice themes.

-'deisImpact!
-2024, entitled "Embracing Difference: Recognizing Jewish Identity at the Margins in the Effort to Address Racism and Antisemitism," was administered by the University's Office of Diversity, Equity and Inclusion.
+'deisIMPACT!
+2024, was entitled "Embracing Difference: Recognizing Jewish Identity at the Margins in the Effort to Address Racism and Antisemitism."
 The symposium was centered around Audre Lorde’s ‘theory of difference’ and intersectionality, and brought together regional and national scholars, practitioners, and the Brandeis community to explore the evolving narrative of “who is Jewish?” – and how those within the greater Jewish diaspora, the Black community, and other marginalized sectors can come together to harness collective agency in the struggle for social justice.

 Roses in Concrete, Intercultural Center

-As a direct response to the Brandeis Black Action Plan, the Department of Community Service launched a program of Roses in Concrete to provide leadership and mentorship opportunities through workshops and intergenerational mentoring for students at Brandeis and Waltham High School.
-Read the 2023-2024 report online.
+The Department of Community Service launched a program of Roses in Concrete to provide leadership and mentorship opportunities through workshops and intergenerational mentoring for students at Brandeis and Waltham High School, supported by the Legacy Fund.

 Generation to Generation